Schur multipliers in Schatten-von Neumann classes: Applications and discussion

 Set These multipliers were considered by Arazy \cite{Ar}, who conjectured $S_p$-boundedness for $1 < p < \infty$.
 It implies Krein's longstanding conjecture for operator-Lipschitz functions |$\|f(A) - f(B)\|_{S_p} \le C_p \|A-B\|_{S_p}$ for any pair of self-adjoint operators $A,B$ whose difference lies in the Schatten $p$-class| and it was finally confirmed in 2011 by Potapov and Sukochev \cite{PS}.
 It trivially follows from our main result.

 \begin{corollary}[Arazy's conjecture] If $1 < p < \infty$ \end{corollary}

-\dem Since $n=1$, if $f$ is everywhere differentiable Theorem A gives which is trivially bounded above by the Lip-norm of $f$.
-In the general case, we only know it is a.e. differentiable, which by Theorem $\mathrm{A}'$ leads to the same bound. \fin
+\dem Since $n=1$, if $f \in C^1(\R)$ Theorem A and Remark \ref{Rmk-ThmA-cb} give which is trivially bounded above by the Lip-norm of $f$.
+In general we only know that $f$ is a.e. differentiable, but we may apply Theorem A' for $M_f$ with (say) $\sigma = \frac{3}{4}$.
+Then, according to \eqref{Eq-HMSComparison} we see that the above inequality still holds, despite $\partial_x M_f$ and $\partial_y M_f$ are undefined in a zero-measure set. \fin

 Other forms of Arazy's conjecture ($S_p \to S_q$ with $p \neq q$) were also solved in \cite{PST}.